ios-xr/telemetry-go-collector/README.md

         The server address, host:port -server_host_override string
-        The server name to verify the hostname returned during TLS handshake (default "ems.cisco.com") -subscription string
+        The server name to verify the hostname returned during TLS handshake (default "ems.cisco.com") -skip_verify
+        TLS without certificate (not recommended for production use) -subscription string
         Subscription name to subscribe to
   -username string